 Free Archetype Test: What You Actually Get (And What You Don't)

 You want to know your archetype.
-You don't want to pay $50 for the privilege.
+You don't want to hand over $50 for the privilege.

 Fair enough.
-But free archetype tests vary wildly in quality.
-Some use sophisticated methodology and deliver genuine insight.
-Others are glorified horoscopes with "share on Facebook" buttons.
+But free archetype tests vary wildly.
+Some use serious methodology and deliver real insight.
+Others are glorified horoscopes with a Facebook share button.

-This guide helps you separate the useful from the useless, explains what makes an archetype test worth your time, and points you toward free options that actually deliver.
+This guide sorts the useful from the useless, explains what makes an archetype test worth your time, and points you at free options that actually hold up.

 Why Most Free Archetype Tests Disappoint